 We agree.
 The revised introduction now clarifies that diminishing returns are predicted by many theories and have been found for many learning phenomena (citing many of the papers the reviewer kindly provided here and below).
 This does not, however, mean that we should take it for granted for rapid adaptation in speech perception.
 In fact, as we now clarify, one question about rapid adaptation is precisely whether it involves learning (as opposed to e.g., changes in decision-making).

 Now, the one place that is super novel and super interesting is the fact that the learners do not appear to fully learn the new shifted categories - they seem to stop before they get all the way there.
 That's novel and hasn't really been shown.
 And frankly the sophistication of the ideal observer models trained on the same data as the subjects are makes it starkly clear that the subjects are doing this by providing a very clear view of what the subjects "should" be doing.
 That's probably the most compelling aspect of the paper.
-But to get there you have to wade through
+But to get there you have to wade through[sic]

 We appreciate this clear feedback.
 We agree with the reviewer that the paper needed restructuring, and have done so (see main part of letter).
 In particular, we now state up front that prediction 3 about the convergence against the exposure statistics is the one of primary interest to us.
 But it’s basically impossible to test that prediction without also testing predictions 1 and 2a-b over an incremental paradigm (and that in turn means one gets a test of prediction 4 for ‘free’).